+[VENT T24]It is the designer’s responsibility to determine CO2 setpoints.
+The maximum setpoint varies by ventilation standard.
+Some guidance is provided below for Title 24.
+The designer may also decide to set lower, more conservative setpoints for improved indoor air quality but at the expense of higher energy use.

 California Title 24 CO2 Setpoint Guidance

 Title 24 stipulates the setpoint for all occupancies must be 600 ppm above ambient.
 Ambient concentration may be assumed to be 400 ppm, or an ambient sensor may be provided.
 These sequences are currently based on not having an ambient sensor, so the CO2 setpoint for all occupancy types is 1000 ppm.